aaronstat0406/project_AOI/README.md

 that the texture information on an image is contained in the overall or average spatial relationship which the gray tones in the image have to one another

-## Concept Explain-Gray-Tone Spatial Dependence Matrix
+## Concept Explain - Gray-Tone Spatial Dependence Matrix
 Our texture information of a image can be extracted from the gray-tone spatial dependence matrix.
 We use the information derived from gray-tone spatial dependence matrix to compute 14 equations (f1 to f14) for measuring textrual features given in Appendix I of this